OluwatosinOni-gif/Lita_Class_Documentation/README.md

 - Mastered data entry fundamentals
 - Conducted statistical analysis using Excel functions

-  Here are some formulas for text cleaning =PROPER(TRIM(B6)) This is used to Properly Entered Names and Trimmed =FIND(" ",B6) is used to find space in a separated spaced name =LEFT(B6,FIND(" ",B6)) is used to separated two names in different column Below are some visuals of my class
+Here are some formulas for text cleaning:

+- =PROPER(TRIM(B6)) — Used to enter each word in a name while removing extra spaces.

+=FIND(" ", B6) — Used to find the position of a space in a name with separated words.
+=LEFT(B6, FIND(" ", B6)) — Extracts the first name (left side of the space) into a separate column.
+=RIGHT(B6, LEN(B6) - FIND(" ", B6)) — Extracts the last name (right side of the space) into a separate column.

+Below are some visuals of my class